 SCABA: The charity for CAs in need

-"We can provide support financially by way of grants or loans, but equally we can provide practical support and guidance.
-Our team includes a support worker who has many years of experience working across the NHS, social work and the benefits system."
+The charity’s small team includes a support worker who has many years of experience working across the NHS, social work and the benefits system.

-Each individual case where help has been requested is considered in complete confidence by the SCABA Council and assistance is normally given by a grant or loan.
+Each individual case where help has been requested is considered in complete confidence by the SCABA Council.

-A member of the Council or a local representative acting on its behalf will make contact and arrange a visit to the CA if appropriate.
+A member of the Council or a local representative acting on its behalf will contact the applicant and arrange a visit if appropriate.
 Following this initial meeting, an application, together with a report and recommendation, will be made to the SCABA Council for approval.

 For more information about the Scottish Chartered Accountants Benevolent Association (SCABA) or to make a charitable donation, contact the SCABA Council.

 The Scottish Chartered Accountants Benevolent Association is a charity registered in Scotland SC008365.